oasci/pitt-biosc1540-2024f/content/syllabus/policies.md

 # Policies

-!!! danger "DRAFT"

-    This page is a work in progress and is subject to change at any moment.

 ## Generative AI

-We are in an exciting area of generative AI development with the release of tools such as [ChatGPT](https://chat.openai.com/), [DALL-E](https://openai.com/dall-e-2), [GitHub Copilot](https://github.com/features/copilot), [Bing Chat](https://www.microsoft.com/en-us/edge/features/bing-chat?form=MT00D8), [Bard](https://bard.google.com/), [Copy.ai](https://www.copy.ai/), and many more.
+We are in an exciting area of generative AI development with the release of tools such as [ChatGPT](https://chatgpt.com/), [DALL-E](https://openai.com/dall-e-2), [GitHub Copilot](https://github.com/features/copilot), [Bing Chat](https://www.bing.com/chat), [Bard](https://bard.google.com/), [Copy.ai](https://www.copy.ai/), and many more.
 This course will permit these tools' ethical and responsible use except when explicitly noted.
-Some examples of appropriate uses to

--   find a bug in code that you wrote,
--   explain what a specific line of code is doing,
--   translate code from one programming language to another,
--   as an on-demand tutor.
+For example, you can use these tools as an on-demand tutor by explaining complex topics.

 Other ways are undoubtedly possible, but any use should aid&mdash;not replace&mdash;your learning.
 You must also be aware of the following aspects of generative AI.